-The six papers contain equal amounts of the three Sciences and students receive two distinct grades on the 9 to 1 scale, separated by no more than 1 grade.
-Hence 7 7 or 7 6 or 6 6 or 6 5 are possible outcomes but not 7 5.
-There is no coursework or controlled assessment but there will be 16 core practicals that are examined in the final papers.
-There is a high Maths content (up to 30% in the Physics papers) and students will be required to memorise certain Physics equations and parts of the Periodic table.
+Students receive two combined grades on the 9 to 1 scale, separated by no more than 1 grade.
+Hence 7-7 or 7-6 are possible outcomes but not 7-5.

+16 core practicals are covered and examined in the final papers.
+There is a high maths content (up to 30% in the physics papers) and students will be required to memorise certain physics equations and parts of the periodic table.
 Students will study a range of key scientific concepts and learn how scientific knowledge is obtained and used.